 Some games have attempted voice synthesis.
 This can be accomplished more easily in Japan using the phonetic katakana alphabet than it is in English, but even in games that do have this, the results may still sound strange as it misses out on timing and inflections, and Say My Name loses much of its effectiveness as a result.

 All games in Zelda series have this, with the default name of Link, naturally.
 However, the two DS games actually use the player's name as set in the DS options as the default name.
-This is because the name Link is meant to symbolise a "link to the player", so using the player's own name gives more of a feeling of immersion in the adventure.
+This is because the name Link is meant to symbolize a "link to the player", so using the player's own name gives more of a feeling of immersion in the adventure.

 Many of the Zelda have an Easter Egg where naming your character "Zelda" gives you some kind of bonus.